 Felony DUI: Prior Convictions

-Vehicle Code 23550.5 makes any drunk driving offense punishable as a felony IF you have one (or more) separate violations of drunk driving or vehicular manslaughter within 10 years that resulted in a felony conviction.
+Vehicle Code 23550.5 makes any drunk driving offense a felony IF you have one (or more) separate violations of drunk driving or vehicular manslaughter within 10 years that resulted in a felony conviction.